HassanBinHaroon/deep-hough-transform/README.md

 # deep-hough-transform

-This is the implementation of https://github.com/Hanqer/deep-hough-transform on Google Colab
+This is the implementation of https://github.com/Hanqer/deep-hough-transform on Google Colab.
+The paper "Deep Hough Transform for Semantic Line Detection" (ECCV 2020, PAMI 2021).

 ## Testing of pre-trained model on Google Colab